In La Tribune 10/09/2020

 We will also have other natural gas productions presented as alternatives but which are already cracked from the inside, such as those of the Eastern Mediterranean in the axis Greece-Turkey-Syria-Lebanon-Israel; or, which will be subject to sudden tensions, such as those of the Gulf; or, which can be redirected towards local consumers, such as those of Africa.

-Without resources, with a fragile diplomacy de-globalized but without a desire for energy sovereignty, Europe and Germany will be in a difficult gas position.
+Without resources, with a fragile diplomacy de-globalized but without a desire for energy sovereignty, Europe and Germany will be in a difficult natural gas position.

 As a result, in 18 years, the 35% of German electricity made with gas will be very fragile.